 - Stolons: Yellow floating heart is an aquatic, bottom-rooted perennial with long branched stolons extending up to one meter or more and lie just beneath the water’s surface.
 A new shoot and roots are capable of forming at each node on a stolon.

-- Leaves: The floating heart has heart-shaped or nearly circular leaves that are 2-5 inches long on long stalks and stalks that rise up from the stolon.
+- Leaves: The floating heart has heart-shaped or nearly circular leaves that are 2-5 inches long on long stalks that rise up from the stolon.
 The leaves are frequently purplish underneath, with slightly wavy, shallowly scalloped margins.

 - Flowers and fruits: The flowers, 1-2 inches in diameter, are bright yellow with five petals.
 The flower edges are distinctively fringed giving this plant one of its common names, fringed water lily.
 The fruit is a capsule up to one inch long containing numerous seeds.
 The seeds are flat, oval and about 0.1 inches long with “hairy edges.”